thealtermaven/promotek-supaplex/promotek-1.0/README.md

 # promotek-incident
-This version was released on 16 June 2020.
-This is the first version.
+The first version was released on 16 June 2020.
+The most recent version, 1.11, is released 19 Nov 2021.